-34.1 Employees may request paid leave of absence for normal ASSOCIATION business not precluded by this Agreement.
+34.134.2 Employees may request paid leave of absence for normal ASSOCIATION LEAVE BANK business not precluded by this Agreement.
 Such employees shall receive their normal pay from the CITY and such pay shall be reimbursed to the CITY by the ASSOCIATION as provided below.
+The City shall count such leave hours as "time worked" for the purpose of calculating overtime.
+The City shall count such leave time taken as time in paid status for the purpose of determining any other employment benefits.

-34.2 Such request shall be in writing to the Department head or the Department Head's designee.
+34.234.3 Such request shall be in writing to the Department head or the Department Head's designee.

-34.3 ASSOCIATION leave shall be granted, in the same manner as vacation and compensatory time off, if it does not require additional expenditures by the CITY and if the request meets the conditions set forth below.
+34.334.4 ASSOCIATION leave shall be granted, in the same manner as vacation and compensatory time off, if it does not require additional expenditures by the CITY and if the request meets the conditions set forth below.
 Leave shall be requested and approved consistent with Department policy for requesting vacation, CTO and ASSOCIATION leave.
-If the request is denied, the ASSOCIATION has the option of paying time and one half to back fill the position and the leave shall be granted.
+If the request is denied, the ASSOCIATION has the option of paying time and one half from the leave bank to back fill the position and the leave shall be granted.

-34.4 An employee is not required to exhaust any paid leaves to be eligible for ASSOCIATION leave.
+34.434.5 An employee is not required to exhaust any paid leaves to be eligible for ASSOCIATION leave.

-34.5 When an employee takes such leave, the leave shall be charged to the ASSOCIATION at straight time or at time and one half, whichever is appropriate pursuant to this article, and shall include direct benefit costs to the CITY.
+34.534.6 When an employee takes such leave, the leave shall be charged to the ASSOCIATION LEAVE BANK at straight time or at time and one half, whichever is appropriate pursuant to this article.

-34.6 Such paid leave shall not extend for more than thirty (30) days per employee in a fiscal year, except that three employees may use no more than sixty (60) days in a fiscal year.
+34.634.7 Such paid leave shall not extend for more than thirty (30) days per employee in a fiscal year, except that three employees may use no more than sixty (60) days in a fiscal year.